 The District-Wide Emergency Response Team is responsible for decision-making, advising, and coordination of resources during both District-Wide and building-level emergencies.
 This team uses the National Incident Management System (NIMS) Incident Command structure with a designated chain-of-command.
 Individual members of the Team will be activated to fulfill needed roles depending on the scope of the emergency.
 The Team is generally comprised of:

+- > Superintendent

-- Superintendent (Chief Emergency Officer)
+- Business Executive (Chief Emergency Officer)

-- Business Administrator

 - Elementary Principal

 - Secondary Principal

 - Director of Facilities

-- Directors of Departments affected

-- Public Information Officer

 - Transportation Supervisor

 - Cafeteria Manager

 - Others as deemed necessary

 Building-Level Emergency Response Teams